 3. Echo Lake near Mt Evans

 A closed road, only 1 hour away from Denver, often offers the perfect snowshoeing trail for beginners.
-Smooth, flat, and well-marked are all important factors when starting in this sport.
+When starting this sport, smooth, flat, and well-marked are all important factors.
 The road to Mount Evans at Echo Lake offers a gently sloping hill with plenty of opportunities for you to become “one” with your snowshoes.

 Parking is available near the gate, but don’t forget to pay the park’s entrance fee.
-Choose to either head straight up the road or veer off and explore the backside of Echo Lake via the Echo Lake Trail.
-The second option is somewhat more sheltered from the wind and therefore tends to be a little warmer for the beginner.
+Then, choose to either head straight up the road or veer off and explore the backside of Echo Lake via the Echo Lake Trail.
+The second option is somewhat more sheltered from the wind and tends to be a little warmer for the beginner.

-Furthermore, the road up to Mount Evans is North America’s highest paved road, and beginners can safely ascend 2.5 miles (4 km) up without the risk of avalanche.
-Bundle up, strap your shoes on and go out and explore this beautiful beginner trail.
+Furthermore, the road up to Mount Evans is North America’s highest paved road, and beginners can typically safely ascend 2.5 miles (4 km) up without the risk of avalanche.
+So bundle up, strap your shoes on, and explore this beautiful beginner trail.

-Find out more at the Clear Creek County website.
+Find more information about snowshoeing in this area at the Clear Creek County website.

 2. Golden Gate Canyon State Park